nautechsystems/nautilus_trader/docs/integrations/index.md

 ```

 NautilusTrader is designed in a modular way to work with 'adapters' which provide
-connectivity to data publishers and/or trading venues - converting their raw API
+connectivity to data providers and/or trading venues - converting their raw API
 into a unified interface.
 The following integrations are currently supported:

 ```{warning}